tbg-ia/template-fixer-for-woocommerce/CONTRIBUTING.md

 ## Support

-For questions about contributing, please contact us at support@keepxo.us
+For questions about contributing, please open an issue on GitHub or contact via WordPress.org forums.